curved-ruler/unicode-table-gen/README.md

 Showing utf-8 binary only works in Python 3.x at the monent.

-Only those characters will appear that has a glyph in the browser's default font, you can use css to switch to another font.
+Only those characters will appear that has a glyph in the browser's default font, you may consider swithching to another font.